MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 isMatch('abacaxc', 'ab.*?c')
 ```

-And returns the same result: `true`
+And return the same result: `true`.

 <a name="isObject"></a>

 ### isObject

-return a given input is an object.
-In DotNet, it means, the input is neither a value type nor a string.
+Return `true` if a given input is an object.
+In C#, the input is neither a value type nor a string.
 In JavaScript, it reflects to the input is not a primitive data types.

 ```
 isObject('<input>')